 |Deep sleep affects potty training efforts||During a particularly deep nap, children may not wake up to void or notice it happened.||While sleeping deeply at night, children won’t wake up or notice they voided.
 This can be a one-time or a regular occurrence.|

 In other words, there are a ton of possibilities as to how your children will react to both potty training and a potty training-related sleep regression.

-Example: a 2 1/2 year old toddler is potty training.
+Example: a 2 1/2-year-old toddler is potty training.
 One day, they have a crummy nap.
 Knowing their toddler is exhausted, the savvy parents preemptively implement an early bedtime.
-This early bedtime leads to a deep, restorative sleep – and the child doesn’t wake up to use the toilet.
+This early bedtime leads to deep, restorative sleep – and the child doesn’t wake up to use the toilet.
 The parents are frustrated and wonder how they failed at potty training.